Betsileo sportive lemur

 The Betsileo sportive lemur (Lepilemur betsileo) is a sportive lemur endemic to Madagascar.
 Like all members of its genus, it is nocturnal and largely folivorous.
 It is threatened by habitat loss.

 Taxonomy and phylogenetics

 The Betsileo sportive lemur was described in 2006 based on genetic samples and morphometrics collected in 2000 and 2004.
 The specific epithet betsileo is in reference to the Betsileo people.
 Genetic analyses show that the Betsileo sportive lemur is a sister species to James' sportive lemur.

 Description

 The Betsileo sportive lemur is predominantly grayish to reddish-brown, with the back darker than the underside.
 The tail is black, contrasting sharply with the rest of the body.
 The lower face below the mouth is white, while the rest of the face is gray.
 The fur in the ear auricle is light and bordered by dark hairs along the outer edge.

 The species is relatively large.
-The head-body length measures 25 cm and the tail length is 28 cm, which combined together gives a total length of 53 cm.
+The head-body length measures 25 cm and the tail length is 28 cm, which combined gives a total length of 53 cm.
 It weighs 1.1-1.2 kg.